OlegGasul/TrackProcessor/README.md

 # GPS track processor
-Program for searching the best representative track from a list with avoiding noises.
+Program for searching the best representative track from a list.
+The original list of track could contain wrong data ("noise") or non-optimal route.

 ### Dependencies
 Java 11+